-The S2R JU implements the new S2R JU financial rules adopted by the S2R JU Governing Board in 2020, which define powers and responsibility of the S2R JU Accounting Officer inter alia.
-They also make an explicit reference to the possibility that this function could be attributed to the Accounting Officer of the EC15.
+The S2R JU implements the new S2R JU financial rules adopted by the S2R JU Governing Board on 20/12/2019 and entered into force on 1 January 2020, which define powers and responsibility of the

+S2R JU Accounting Officer, inter alia.
+They also make an explicit reference to the possibility that this function could be attributed to the Accounting Officer of the EC.